aksommerville/sevensauces/README.md

 - Elf: Satisfied if veg>meat.
 Ecstatic if all veg are different.
 - Leprechaun: Satisfied if candy present.
 Ecstatic if candy>veg and candy>meat.
 - Werewolf: Satisfied if anything present.
 Ecstatic if portions exceed population.

+A consequence of this approach is that all customers of a given class will react the same way every time.
+Is that desirable?
+I think so.
+The game has to be playable, right?
+So the player can look at her cauldron and customers and predict the outcome exactly.

+^ Dissatisfied customers should appear in the field the next day, and you can give them an Apology Card to bring them back, one at a time.

 Ingredients go up to 25 servings, and the cauldron holds 15, so we have a capacity of 375.
 Start with 4 customers, one of each race.